Sailing in and near Clew Bay

 On the South side of Clew Bay, it is possible to dry out inside Old Head pier, good shelter and clean sandy bottom, but no facilities other than a petrol station with a small shop 20 minutes walk away, toward the village of Louisburgh.
 Further East, the small pier at Lecanvey has little to offer, other than the proximity of a pub and a church.

 The easiest and safest way into the South part of the inner bay is through the marked channel South of inishgort lighthouse.
-Note that the sea can be rough there with a Westerly wind against a dropping tide.
+Note that the sea can be rough there with a Westerly wind against a dropping tide and that there are many fishing buoys in the area.
 The channel to Westport is well marked by a number of light buoys, and it would be possible to get from there to Westport in the dark, although for a first visit, day light and a rising tide would be preferable as the channel is winding and at time very narrow.
-There’s a floating pontoon for yachts just south of the entrance to Westport harbour and it is also possible to tie up alongside the old stone quay and dry out there in soft mud.
+There’s a floating pontoon for yachts just south of the entrance to Westport harbour, and it is also possible to tie up alongside the old stone quay and dry out there in soft mud.

 If you’re happy staying at anchor, there’s good shelter East of Dorinish More and Dorinish Beg (which once belonged to John Lennon), or with a Northerly wind, South of Inishlyre, and the holding is good.
 It is also possible to come alongside the pier East of Inishlyre.
 Or to pass south of Collanmore island and to anchor in the little bay East of Collanmore, just across from Rosmoney, home of the Mayo sailing club.
 Those looking for a challenge may want to try one of the narrow channels South of Dorinish or Inishleague.
 These channels however are narrow, bordered by unmarked sunken rocks, and the tidal streams set across them, so good pilotage skills are required.